TawbeBaker/pc-basics/README.md

 # 🖥️ PC Basics — Simple Notes for Beginners

 Welcome!
 This repo is my personal knowledge base about **computers** and how they work.
 I write short, friendly notes for myself and anyone starting out.
+In case I ever get dementia, I could come back here :) .

-> **Goal:** explain the essentials in plain language, with quick diagrams, examples, and key takeaways.
+> **Goal:** explain the essentials in plain language and easy keywords, while refering to examples like the human body.

 ---